Terms of Service

 - Email address

-- Preferred payment method, bank account details, credit card details, and (for mobile tickets) mobile phone number
+- Preferred payment method, bank account details, credit card details, mobile phone number (for mobile tickets)

-If information that you supply and that is essential to the contractual relationship (in particular address and payment method) changes, you must update your information in your personal login area without delay.
-If you do not do so, the BVG or our commissioned agents are entitled to charge you any additional costs that may arise as a result.
+If information that the customer supplies and that is essential to the contractual relationship (in particular address and payment method) changes, this information must be updated in the personal login area without delay.
+If the customer does not do so, the BVG or our commissioned agents are entitled to charge the customer any additional costs that may arise as a result.